rodumani/CS374/dp6/dp6.md

 ### Seongwon Lee (20150556)

 #### Which part the UI did you directly contribute to?
+I mainly implemented the modal that showed when user click `New Mail` Button, and sending data to Firebase. and I implemented tag showing when user watch mail body.
 #### What were some of the difficulties you faced?
+Actually I almost novice to Vue.js and Firebase, it was hard to use these tools well.
+I faced so many errors, so it made my coding speed slow.
+But I was able to get a lot of help from our team members - Thanks to team members.
 #### List one useful implementation skill you learned while working on DP5 and DP6.
+Alert in bootstrap was different with alert in javascript.
+Actually alert in javascript was something like modal, but we implemented alert as a div with v-show(makes div showed when some condition matched).
+Maybe, alert with div would be proper to these days web.
+And I was able to know how to use Firebase, and it helped me a lot when I do pr3.

 ### Seungmin Lee (20150566)